-► Water, plumbing and bathroom fittings Repair category 1 Notes The sanitary fittings are original and appeared in fair order consistent with age although future modernisation may be seen as desirable.
+Water, plumbing and bathroom fittings Repair category 1 Notes The plumbing and fittings appear of copper/ pvc piping where seen and appeared in serviceable condition but was not tested.
+The sanitary fittings appeared in fair order consistent with age.
 It should be appreciated that concealed areas beneath and around baths and shower trays could not be inspected.
 Water spillage in these areas can result in dampness/decay and no comment can be made on inaccessible areas.